XboxReplay/xboxlive-auth/docs/04-RelyingParty.md

 ### Optional Display Claims

 Some parties may support additional claims such as `mgt` (ModerGamertag), `umg` (UniqueModernGamertag) or `mgs` (ModerGamertagSuffix) which are not returned by default.
-If required, you can require them via the `optionalDisplayClaims` option.
+If required, you can retrieve them via the `optionalDisplayClaims` option.

 ```javascript
 import { authenticate } from '@xboxreplay/xboxlive-auth';